mgechev/revive/RULES_DESCRIPTIONS.md

 ## unexported-return

 _Description_: This rule warns when an exported function or method returns a value of an un-exported type.

 _Configuration_: N/A

+## unhandled-error

+_Description_: This rule warns when errors returned by a function are not explicitly handled on the caller side.

+_Configuration_: N/A